MadhavSahi/FullStack-JavaScript-2022-23/Class-36,37-Backend_Express_1,2ndApril_23/readme.md

 - Learnt about how to listen to a Port and how to send request and receive response.
 - Learnt about how to add routes and send JSON data.
 - Learnt about which status codes to send.
-- Learnt about .get , .status and .json
+- Learnt about app.get , app.status, app.send and app.json
+- Learnt about Process.env.Port
+- Learnt how to use postman to check localhost:PORT